mandolyte/uw-obsidian/vault/tn/RUT.md

 # 3:16
 ## s7dr
-rc://*/ta/man/translate/figs-idiom
 ### מִי־אַ֣תְּ בִּתִּ֑⁠י (1)
 This appears to be an idiom that probably means **What is your status, my daughter?** In other words, Naomi is probably asking if Ruth is now a married woman.
-Alternatively, the question could mean simply **Is that you, my daughter?** (See: [[rc://*/ta/man/translate/figs-idiom]])
+Alternatively, the question could mean simply **Is that you, my daughter?** (See: [[figs-idiom]])

 ## ab34
 ### בִּתִּ֑⁠י (1)